top of page

 • Raise concerns and report problems

-• Make safety recommendations
+• Make recommendations

-• Be part of the problem solving process
+• Be part of the problem-solving process

-Consultation Arrangements under the Act
+Consultation Arrangements under the WHS Act

 Recent Posts